tanin47/sass_fix_ie/README.md

 It automatically includes ```zoom:1``` and ```*display:inline``` after every ```display: inline-block```.

 This is to fix the inline-block problem on IE7.
+In case you don't know, IE7 doesn't support ```display:inline-block``` on some elements.

 Requirement
 -------------------